 Several key theories have been used to explain the effect of CSR activity and cost of debt, including agency theory, stakeholder theory, and reputation theory.
 Agency theory is proposed by Jensen and Meckling (1976).
-In the perspective of agency theory, corporate governance mechanism (e.g., Salloum et al., 2019) and CSR disclosure (e.g., Kordsachia, 2020) can be a vehicle to address agency conflicts between top management and various stakeholders.
-CSR disclosure can be a conflict resolution to reduce the agency conflict and information asymmetry.
-When firms implement more CSR disclosure, it indicates better CSR commitments.
+In the perspective of agency theory, CSR activity is a vehicle to address agency conflicts between top management and various stakeholders.
+This activity can be a conflict resolution to reduce the agency conflict and information asymmetry.
+When firms implement CSR disclosure and activities, it indicates better disclosures.
 Therefore, it is expected to lower agency conflict and information asymmetry between agent and principal.
 Specifically, companies with more CSR disclosure can improve their transparency in the view of investors and creditors as reflected in lower cost of debt.

 In line with agency theory, stakeholder theory focuses on the accountability of the firms towards different types of stakeholders with various interests (Freeman, 2010).
-CSR activity is an essential tool to fulfil the different interests of different stakeholders.
-Stakeholder theory perceives that CSR can lower the cost of debt capital because several dimensions of CSR lower information asymmetry and nurture stakeholders' needs (Ge and Liu, 2015).
-When firms actively promote CSR activities through their disclosure, it can attract qualified employees, prevent government penalties, improve supplier loyalty, and costumer's satisfaction.
-Additionally, firms with more CSR concerns can increase foreign market expansion (Sayah et al., 2020).
+CSR activity is an essential tool to fulfill the different interests of different stakeholders.
+Stakeholder theory perceives that CSR can lower the cost of debt capital because several dimensions of CSR lower information asymmetry and nurture stakeholders' needs (Ge & Liu, 2015).
+When firms actively promote CSR activities through their disclosure, it can attract qualified employees, prevent government penalties, and improve supplier loyalty, even costumer's satisfaction.
 As a complementary, we apply reputation theory to improve our understanding of the effect of CSR activities and the cost of debt.
 Reputation theory forecasts that excellent credit histories of the firms or their good reputation will lead to lower interest rates over time (Diamond, 1989).
 Firms with more CSR activities create better corporate reputations, which can lower the cost of debt capital of the company.

 Prior studies have examined the association between CSR disclosure and cost of debt capital in developed and developing markets.
 In the context of European economy, Kordsachia (2020) tests the effect of CSR activity on marginal credit costs based on 778 European listed firms or 2,117 observations in the period of 2014 to 2017.
-This study provides a specific sample of the European context in the analysis and addresses mixed results on the relationship between CSR and the cost of debt.
+This study provides a specific sample of the European context in the analysis and addresses mixed results on the relationship between

+CSR and the cost of debt.
 They show that CSR is positively perceived by creditors as reflected in lower cost of debt.
 Also, firms with more CSR commitments are stronger in financial distress conditions.
 Additionally, they provide evidence on the importance of board characteristics in credit markets.
-Eliwa et al. (2019) examine whether firms with better environmental, social, and governance (ESG) have lower costs of debt based on 15 European Union countries from 2005 to 2016.
+Eliwa, Aboud, and Saleh (2019) examine whether firms with better environmental, social, and governance (ESG) have lower costs of debt based on 15 European Union countries from 2005 to 2016.
 Using 6,018 firm-year observations, they find that creditors value both ESG performance and disclosure.
 They use ESG information for credit decision-making.
 This means that firms with stronger ESG performance and disclosure have a lower cost of debt.
 Next, they report that the effect of ESG performance and disclosure on the cost of debt is more dominant in stakeholder-oriented countries.
 La Rosa et al. (2018) investigated the association between corporate social performance and the cost of debt from 2005-2012 based on European countries.
-Their study focuses on the financial crisis period and measures the cost of debt using the interest rate and debt rating.
+Their study focuses on the financial crisis period dan measures the cost of debt using the interest rate and debt rating.
 Using 1,228 observations, they find that firms with higher social corporate performance experience a lower cost of debt.
 The association is weaker during the financial crisis period due to the profit orientation of the creditors.